Danncode10/Work1/README.md

 ### Starting the Backend (FastAPI)

-To start the FastAPI backend server for development:
+To start the FastAPI backend server and PostgreSQL database for development:

 1. Navigate to the backend directory:
    ```